How to Use Honey in Tea

 Soothing

-Of course, a hot drink, such as tea with honey is a popular home is very soothing.
-In fact,honey and cinnamon are often used for cold symptom relief.
+Of course, a hot cup of tea with honey is very soothing.
+In fact, honey and cinnamon for cough and cold relief is a common home treatment.

 Is Honey Toxic When Added to Hot Tea?